Oskarovsky/JavaExam/book/cheatsheet.md

 ### 4.3 ARRAYS

-An array is a fixed-size area of memory on the heap that has space for primitives or pointers to objects.
+- An array is a fixed-size area of memory on the heap that has space for primitives or pointers to objects.
+- Arrays are objects
+- A position in the array is indicated by a non-negative integer value called the index.
+- The size of an array is fixed and cannot be changed after the array has been created.
+- The minimum value of `array_size` is `0`; in other words, zero-length arrays can be constructed.
+- When the array is constructed, all of its elements are initialized to the default value for element type

+Remember -> The type `int` is a primitive; `int[]` is an object.

+It is important to understand that the declaration does not actually create an array.
+Instead, it simply declares a reference that can refer to an array object.
+The `[]` notation can also be specified after a variable name to declare it as an array variable, but then it applies to just that variable.

 Arrays declaration:
 ```java